CouchCMS/Documentation/src/contents/concepts/editable-regions.md

 **2\.
 As variables automatically set by Couch -**

-When a page is executed, Couch makes available the current contents of all the editable regions contained within the page as variables of the same names.<br/>
+When a page is executed, Couch makes available the current contents of all the editable regions contained within the page as variables of the same names.
-Thus in the example above, since the name of the editable region is *prop\_desc*, a variable by the same name will also be set by Couch during the execution of this page.<br/>
+Thus in the example above, since the name of the editable region is *prop\_desc*, a variable by the same name will also be set by Couch during the execution of this page.
 So if you use the following snippet anywhere within your template -

 ```